Republic of the Congo Civil War (1997–1999)

-The Second Republic of the Congo Civil War was the second of two ethnopolitical civil conflicts in the Republic of the Congo, beginning on 5 June 1997 and continuing until 29 December 1999.
+The Second Republic of the Congo Civil War, also known as the Second Brazzaville-Congolese Civil War, was the second of two ethnopolitical civil conflicts in the Republic of the Congo which lasted from 5 June 1997 to 29 December 1999.
 The war served as the continuation of the civil war of 1993–1994 and involved militias representing three political candidates.
 The conflict ended following the intervention of the Angolan military, which reinstated former president Denis Sassou Nguesso to power.

 Background

-The Republic of the Congo (Congo–Brazzaville) gained its independence from France in 1960, and soon entered a period of political turbulence.
+The Republic of the Congo (Congo-Brazzaville) gained its independence from France in 1960, and soon entered a period of political turbulence.
 Following a three-day uprising in 1963, the Congo fell under the influence of scientific socialism, establishing relations with the Eastern Bloc and becoming a single-party People's Republic.
 Two regime changes took place as the country faced a rise in ethnic tensions, with Denis Sassou Nguesso assuming presidency in 1979.
-In 1990 the country made its first steps towards a multiparty political system, eventually leading to the 1992 general elections.
+In 1990, the country made its first steps towards a multiparty political system, eventually leading to the 1992 general elections.

 The elections concluded with Pan-African Union for Social Democracy (UPADS) candidate Pascal Lissouba winning the presidential race, Congolese Movement for Democracy and Integral Development's (MCDDI) Bernard Kolelas coming second, and Congolese Labor Party's (PCT) Sassou Nguesso running third.
 Kolelas and Sassou Nguesso were dissatisfied with the outcome of the elections, and created an alliance against Lissouba.
 Tensions continued to rise as Kolelas, Lissouba and Sassou formed the Ninja, Cocoye, and Cobra militia respectively.
 The militia drew members from their leaders' ethnic and political backgrounds: the Mbochi supported Sassou, and the Nibolek and the Lari sided with Lissouba and Kolelas respectively.

 Citing electoral fraud during the 1993 parliamentary elections, the Ninja and Cobra militia launched a civil war against the Cocoye.
 The conflict ended in December 1994, leaving 2,000 people dead and many more displaced.
 Despite remaining in power, Lissouba failed to fully implement the peace accords signed at the end of the war, as the country's militias retained their weapons.
 High unemployment rates, an atmosphere of political uncertainty, and the steady flow of firearms coming from regional conflicts contributed to the rise of the militia movement within the country.
 Violent disputes continued with each faction preparing for the upcoming 1997 elections.